 Orange Home Grown Farmers & Artisans Market

 Orange Home Grown is a 501(c)3 non-profit organization that runs and manages the Saturday Certified Farmers and Artisans Market in the heart of Old Towne Orange.
 The Certified Farmers Market is open rain-or-shine every Saturday from 9am to 1pm on the parking lot of Chapman University’s Becket Building (303 W. Palm Avenue).
 Featuring farmers & food artisans offering locally grown fruits & vegetables, sustainably sourced eggs, meat, seafood, cheese, baked goods & other artisan products.
+We proudly accept EBT and offer Market Match incentives.
 We are a healthy food based market.
 Food must be prepackaged to be sold on site.
 Local handmade craft artisans are invited to participate in the market every November and December.
-Live music, kid’s club, yoga classes, cooking demos, pet-sitting, market tours, EBT & food trucks make this a must visit Saturday spot for the whole community.
-The location has been generously donated by Chapman University, along with complimentary coffee and pastries each Saturday.
+Live music, kid’s club, yoga classes, cooking demos, pet-sitting, market tours, EBT/Market Match & food trucks make this a must visit Saturday spot for the whole community.
+A portion of the location has been generously donated by Chapman University, along with complimentary coffee and pastries each Saturday.
 Come spend your mornings with us!
 Orange Home Grown is a proud member of the Farmers Market Coalition and the California Alliance of Farmers Markets.

 Market ParkingAmple parking available in the City public parking lot west of train tracks on Palm Avenue and Chapman’s Digital Media Arts parking structure on N. Cypress Street.
 Additional handicap parking and chef parking available in the front parking lot of Chapman University’s Dodge Film School on N. Cypress Street.